npanpaliya/build/CONTRIBUTING.md

   the template, and add it to the showcase.
 Make sure to update [CODEOWNERS](CODEOWNERS) as well.

+Please try to keep lists and tables in alphabetical sort order.

 This repo is a good place for small additions, but if the project is a big one, it may be better to maintain it in your own repository for better encapsulation of responsibility (and so you can make your own rules for further